wongcyrus/AzureOpenAILive2DChatbot/README.md

 ## Deployment
-1. Create a new CodeSpace.
-2. You need to go to Live2D website to get your free license packages.
-3. Copy the file to Framework.
-4. Open a terminal ```export GITHUB_TOKEN=xxxxx``` with your GitHub Token.
+1. Open a terminal ```export GITHUB_TOKEN=xxxxx``` with your GitHub Token.
-5. Run ```./deploy.sh```
+2. Run ```./deploy.sh```
-6. After the deployment completed, you will have a new repo "AzureOpenAILive2DChatbotCICD".
+3. After the deployment completed, you will have a new repo "AzureOpenAILive2DChatbotCICD".
-7. Rerun the failed GitHub Actions.
+4. Rerun the failed GitHub Actions.
-8. Open Microsoft Azure Storage Explore and update users table.
+5. Open Microsoft Azure Storage Explore and update users table.
 Both PartitionKey and RowKey are the email.

 ## Undeployment
 1. Delete "AzureOpenAILive2DChatbotCICD" repo yourself.